Search

 FLARES and VASCULITIS

-Flare Reporting: At the January 2025 check-in, patients with urticarial vasculitis reported more flares in the past 6 months.
-40% of patients with urticarial vasculitis reported a flare compared to 24% in the VPPRN community.
+Flare Reporting: At the January 2026 check-in, patients with urticarial vasculitis reported more flares in the past 6 months.
+31% of patients with urticarial vasculitis reported a flare compared to 21% in the VPPRN community.
+This is a trend we have seen consistently for the past 6 VPPRN check-ins from January 2023–January 2026.

 Patients with urticarial vasculitis